Affiliate Disclaimer: As an Amazon Associate, EXPLORIST.life earns from qualifying purchases..

 Also, we have interactive solar wiring diagrams that are

-Finally, for this blog post you're reading right now, we have a calculator that will help you choose a charge controller.
-I HIGHLY recommend reading this post to truly learn how to use the calculator, but if the calculator is all you're looking for, you can download that HERE.
+Finally, for this blog post you’re reading right now, we have a calculator that will help you choose a charge controller.
+I HIGHLY recommend reading this post to truly learn how a charge controller works, but if all you need is the calculator, here that is:

 How does the Charge Controller Work?